OpenMDAO/POEMs/POEM_000.md

     - A POEM must have at least one poet, but may have more than one.
     All poets must be identified in the POEM header by their github username (and optionally their real name in parenthesis).

-    - It is up to the poet's discretion which community input to accept and which to reject.
+    - It is up to the poet's sole discretion which community input to accept and which to reject.
-    Poets are strongly encouraged to seek consensus, to carefully consider feedback, and to incorporate suggestions where appropriate.
+    Poets are strongly encouraged to seek consensus, to carefully consider feedback, and to incorporate suggestions where possible.
-    However, ultimately it is the sole discretion of the poet what to incorporate into their POEM.
+    However, ultimately the poet gets the final decision.

     - In the event of conflicting proposals about a specific topic, competing POEMs may be written by different authors.
+    This may happen, for instance, if a poet refuses to incorporate suggestions that another community member finds significant.
-    In this case, both POEMs must cross reference each other clearly.
+    In this case, both POEMs must explicitly cross reference each other in the `Competing POEMs` line of the POEM header.
+    If you wish to create a competing POEM, it is your responsibility to submit a PR to the original POEM adding your new POEM to their header.

     - When a POEM is in the *active* state, PRs related to it will only be accepted if they come from a poet who is explicitly listed in the POEM header.

     - When a POEM is in the *requesting decision* state, PRs related to it will only be accepted when the come form a member of the core development team or from one of the PEOM's poets.
+    The *requesting decision* state serves as a clear indication that the poet has decided to stop accepting additional input on their POEM.

     - The Devs are the only people with authority to move a POEM to either the *accepted* or *rejected* state.

-    - Regardless a POEM's final state, all reasonable POEM PRs (from poets associated with that POEM) will be merged to the main repository to keep a record of community discussion.
+    - Regardless a POEM's acceptance or rejection, all reasonable POEMs will be merged to the main repository to keep a record of community discussion.
+    This merge will only occur once the poet has changed the POEM state to *requesting decision*.

     - A POEM may be submitted coincidently with an accompanying pull request (PR) containing an implementation of the proposed feature.